Aider-AI/aider/docs/ctags.md

 `signature` data from `ctags`.
 Rather then sending that chatty json data to GPT, `aider` formats the map as a sorted, hierarchical tree.
-This efficiently conveys the map data to GPT-4 using a minimal number of tokens.
+This is a format that is easy to understand and which efficiently conveys the map data to GPT-4 using a minimal number of tokens.

 ## Example chat transcript